 Source: Melissa of Suitcase and Heels.
 Follow Melissa on Facebook.

 My favorite bookstore ever has to be Carturesti Carusel, one of the most Instagrammable spots in Bucharest, Romania.

-This beautifully-designed bookshop is not only a bookworm’s paradise, but also an Instagrammer’s dream.
-It is a very open space where the light is really bright and it reflects off the white three-level balconied shop.
+This beautifully designed bookshop is not only a bookworm’s paradise but also an Instagrammer’s dream.
+It”s a very open space with bright light that reflects off the white three-level balconied shop.
 I love the splashes of color from the books on the shelves against the white background.